dmsc/fastbasic/manual.md

 =====================

-The editor includes a few commands, most of those are already explainded above.
+The editor includes a few commands, most of those are already explained above.

 - `CONTROL-A` and `CONTROL-E`